rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

       </tbody>
     </table>
   </pre>
   <p>Similar to the findings from the random forest models, MFCC is predominently a better predictor than melspectrogram, and MFCC + chroma or MFCC + RMS together with continents are consistently the better predictor than any other feature combinations.
-The framed audios with 8 seconds in length again had higher validation accuracy than those with 5 seconds in length, and the random augmentation applied to the audios did not play a role in improving the models.</p>
+The 8 seconds framed audios again had higher validation accuracy than those with 5 seconds, and the random augmentation applied to the audios did not play a role in improving the models.
+The models had similar performance as random forest and are still severely overfitted to the training data.</p>
   <div class="row">
     <div class="col-md-6">
       <p class='mb-4'>For hypertuning the models, I used <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV">GridSearchCV</a> from sklearn.
 The GridSearch was ran on the model with the same specifications as the highlighted model above.
 I also ran another model with the same specifications but replaced RMS with chroma.
 The GridSearch identified the best max depth at 6 with 200 estimators.
 However, the validation accuracy with this optimal hyperparameter setting did not improve over the original model, this is expected as the model is overfitted to the training data and already learned 100% of the features in the training data in the original model (with fewer estimators).
 To improve the model, more training data is likely needed.</p>